akalongman/ubuntu-configuration/README.md

         - [StarUML](#staruml) (A sophisticated software modeler for agile and concise modeling)
         - [Gramps](#gramps) (A geneological tree manager)
         - [uGet](#uget) (A download manager)
+        - [Xournal](#xournal) (Xournal is a GUI application primarily developed for note-taking, sketching use case and PDF editing)
     - [Development](#development)
         - [LAMP](#lamp)
             - [PHP](#php)